Solarion74/Solarion74/README.md

 - 👋 Hi, I’m @Solarion74
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Node.
-- 📫 How to reach me https://discord.gg/aetqUaHeJU

 <!---
 Solarion74/Solarion74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.